awkena/panGenomeBreedr/docs/reference/calc_af.md

 # Compute allele frequencies for a genotype matrix (local)

-Calculates the reference (REF) and alternate (ALT) allele frequencies for an extracted wide matrix or data frame of variants by samples.
-Converts standard VCF genotype strings (e.g., "0/0", "0\|1", "1\|1")
-into numerical alternate allele dosages (0, 1, 2) to perform population-level frequency calculations.
+Compute allele frequencies for a genotype matrix (local)

 ## Usage